It happens in every rental business.

 The simpler the process, the more likely it is to be executed correctly.
 Unnecessary steps and redundant work – even if well-intentioned – can get in the way.

 For instance: do your sales reps log their calls in Salesforce, then add the same activity notes in a separate customer record?
+A Salesforce integration can help eliminate this extra step.
 Finding a way for employees to do each task once makes it easier for processes to be completed as intended.

 Don’t let human error get in the way.
 Workflow automation can ensure that tasks are carried out in the prescribed order, every single time – and that mandatory tasks are completed before moving on to the next step.